cambridge-mlg/mlg-website/content/members/_index.md

 ### Matthew Ashman

 I'm a PhD student supervised by [Dr Adrian Weller](http://mlg.eng.cam.ac.uk/adrian/) and a member of St John's College.
 Prior to starting my PhD in 2020, I studied for the MPhil in [Machine Learning and Machine Intelligence](https://www.mlmi.eng.cam.ac.uk/) and the MEng in [Information and Computer Engineering](https://www.undergraduate.study.cam.ac.uk/courses/engineering), both at the University of Cambridge.

 I am interested in building rich probabilistic models, in particular those involving Gaussian processes, and addressing the challenges of performing approximate inference.
 You can find more information on my [personal website](https://mattashman.github.io/).

+{{< figure src="/images/james_allingham.jpg" class="profile-image">}}

+### James Allingham

+I am a PhD student in the Machine Learning Group at the University of Cambridge, supervised by [José Miguel Hernández-Lobato](https://jmhl.org/), and a member of Darwin College.
+Before starting the PhD, I was a consultant for Wolfram Research where I helped develop the deep learning library for Mathematica.

+I hold an MPhil in Advanced Machine Learning from the University of Cambridge, which was supervised by [Zoubin Ghahramani](http://mlg.eng.cam.ac.uk/zoubin/) and [Christian Steinruecken](https://q4.github.io/), and a BSc in Electrical and Information Engineering from the University of the Witwatersrand in Johannesburg.

+My primary research interests are at the intersection of deep learning and probabilistic ML, specifically Bayesian neural networks and deep generative models.
+You can find more information on my [personal website](https://jamesallingham.co.za/) or by checking out my [twitter](https://twitter.com/JamesAllingham).